 If the second appraisal still comes in too low, you could order a third appraisal — but as with the second valuation, you’ll have to do it yourself if you can’t convince your lender to.
 Keep in mind that the cost of appraisals can add up, and eventually you’ll need to make a decision.
 With the contingency in place and none of the appraisals panning out, you might agree to the better valuation and make up any difference, or simply decide to walk away.

 Another option is to try to negotiate with the seller for a lower price, but this generally only works if the seller is really motivated.
 In a seller’s market with high demand, it can be tough to get a seller to come down.

 Should I waive the appraisal contingency?

-In a hot real estate market, an appraisal contingency can sour a deal.
-Sellers field offers from multiple buyers, and tend to prefer deals with fewer conditions.
-Eliminating the appraisal contingency can give you an edge; however, you’re taking on the risk that you might not get the loan you hope for, and sellers might require proof that you have the cash to cover a deal.
+It’s best to exercise patience instead of waiving contingencies, even in a hot real estate market.
+While eliminating the appraisal contingency could give you an edge, you’re taking on the risk that you might not get the loan you hope for, and sellers might require proof that you have the cash to cover a deal.